Improved Visually Prompted Keyword Localisation in Real Low-Resource Settings: Conclusions

 \section{Conclusions}

 We performed \acf{vpkl}~-- detecting and localising an image query depicting a keyword in spoken utterances -- in a low-resource setting.
 We did this by building on previous work that followed an idealised scenario on English data.
 To make \ac{vpkl} applicable in real low-resource settings, we proposed a few-shot approach to automatically mine positive and negative pairs in a contrastive loss for training a visually grounded speech model.
 The few-shot method relies on a small set of isolated examples for the keywords of interest.
 Coupled with a simpler attention mechanism than in previous work~\cite{nortje_towards_2023}, we showed that this real low-resource approach is effective in \ac{vpkl} experiments on English and \yoruba.
+Future work directions include adding support for multiple visual queries, adapting the speech representations to the target language, and removing the need of few-shot support set.